-NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master's Degrees, which is in the Academic Information for Master's Degree Students section of this catalog.
+NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master's Degrees, section of this catalog.

-Required courses for the MBA degree include completion of prerequisite course work typically covered in undergraduate business courses (or their equivalents) and at least 36 hours of core coursework and electives covering advanced business topics, issues, and applications.
+Required courses for the MBA degree include completion of prerequisite course work typically covered in under-graduate business courses (or their equivalents) and at least 36 hours of core course work and electives covering advanced business topics, issues, and applications.

-Prerequisite Courses (8 Hours)
+Prerequisite Courses